 Salomon S Pro Supra BOA 120 GW

 The Salomon S Pro Supra BOA 120 is a long name, but a high-quality boot through and through.
-One of the original brands to bring on BOA, the S Pro Supra blends Salomon’s strong history in boot design with modern technology.
+One of the original brands to bring on BOA, the S Pro Supra blends Salomon’s strong history in boot design with modern tech.
 The Supra is an average fit with a 100mm last and a slightly low fit over the top of the foot for increased heel hold.
-Strong heel hold means better power transfer, and more control, while the average width and roomy toe box keep you feeling comfortable for long days on the slopes.
+Strong heel hold means better power transfer and more control, while the average width and roomy toe box keep you feeling comfortable for long days on the slopes.
 The BOA system over the lower shell gives you the most precise fit for your foot.
 We love the progressive flex from Salomon, and the liner is top of the line for a longer life.
 Salomon also uses their heat moldable plastic, for a quick custom fit process before you take your first lap.

 Best Beginner Ski Boots for Men

-Atomic Hawx Prime 100
+Atomic Hawx Prime 100 BOA

 Best Ski Boots for Experts